 Diagnostic Activities come in threes.
 In learner-speak, they are:

 “A - This is the first of three tests - your teachers can use this to think about what to teach you next.”

 “B - This is the second of three tests - your teachers can use this to see how much you have learnt since the first test and to think about what to teach you next.”

 “C - This is the third of three tests - your teachers can use this to see how much progress you have made since the first and second tests.”

 ...and use of QLA after each 30 minute activity will tell the Teachers where the gaps are for the learners, groups or classes.

-The first sets of activities we are publishing are focused at the Year 6-7 boundary… i.e. are learners ready to start secondary school?
-Based on the KS2 SATs Content, they can be used in Year 6 to gauge how well pupils are progressing towards SATs… or in Year 7 to find gaps in their learning to close.
+The first sets of activities we published are focused at the Year 6-7 boundary… i.e. are learners ready to start secondary school?
+Based on the KS2 SATs Content, they can be used in Year 6 to gauge how well pupils are progressing towards SATs… or in Year 7 to find gaps (via QLA) in their learning to close.